Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 She cuddled up to his arm and rested her head on his shoulder, glad for the familiar heat he gave off.
 "Knowing you, you already beat the crap outta the gym trying to work it through…"

 "Yup.
 Bent the barbell.
-Uh...into a pretzel, sorta.
+Uh... into a pretzel, sorta.
 Imma have to replace it."

 "That’s why we have a monthly equipment budget," she prodded his side.
 "But seriously, if you couldn’t slab it out, maybe you need to talk it out."